Woutitit/woutitit.github.io/index.md

 - Try to have stuff, where it makes sense, in alphabetical order
 - Make more table of contents/overview and have them be anchor tag ID links (since all headings have ids we can do that)

+## Blog ideas
+- A section or article for listing reference tracks.
+-
 ## General
 General articles that can't really be grouped and are also not in depth enough to be placed under "In depth".
 - [External learning resources](external-learning-resources)